WellSpaceApp/WellSpace/PRIVACY_POLICY.md

 - Strict per-user Firestore security rules so each user's data is stored in an isolated private document with no cross-user access possible at the database level
 - Passwords are managed entirely by Firebase Authentication using industry-standard encryption.
 WellSpace never stores, sees, or has access to user passwords
 - No shared data blobs.
 Every user has their own isolated Firestore document
+- WellSpace uses browser localStorage to temporarily cache session data for performance.
+No advertising cookies or third-party tracking pixels are used at any point.

 ---